 We collect, use and share the data that we have in the ways described above: In respect of the Services:

 - as necessary to fulfil our Dressipi Terms of Service.

 - as necessary to comply with our legal obligations;

-- as necessary for your legitimate interests, those of our retailers, as well as in our interests in providing an innovative, personalised and useful service to our members, visitors and partners.
-As you benefit from our Services as a shopper which improves your overall customer experience, we do not consider our legitimate interests are overridden by your interests or fundamental rights and freedoms that require protection of personal data, because our mutual legitimate interests are likely to closely align – the use and provision of an excellent and personalised retail experience.
+- as necessary for your legitimate interests, those of our retailers, as well as in our interests in providing an innovative, personalized and useful service to our members, visitors and partners.
+As you benefit from our Services as a shopper which improves your overall customer experience, we do not consider our legitimate interests are overridden by your interests or fundamental rights and freedoms that require protection of personal data, because our mutual legitimate interests are likely to closely align – the use and provision of an excellent and personalized retail experience.